MrLogarithm/twist-and-scrape/README.md

 This script only archives threads and the public-facing part of user profiles: PMs and private user details are not included.
 (Note that users' names and emails are part of their public profile.)

 Attachments must be downloaded manually (see point #4 above).

+This has only been lightly tested and there are likely some uncaught bugs.